Complete this questionnaire and I’ll check if cover is possible and send you an indicative quote.

-You see us tough guys don’t like to admit to an illness, we bury our heads in the sand hoping it will go away.
+Some guys don’t like to admit to an illness.
+We bury our heads in the sand, hoping it will go away.

-Even after it happens, and we make a full recovery, we just want to forget about it.
+Even after it happens and we make a full recovery, we want to forget about it.

-So in this article, I’ll answer the questions you want answered concerning life insurance after prostate cancer.
+So in this article, I’ll try to read your mind and answer the questions going through your head concerning life insurance after prostate cancer.

-If you are in remission and/or your cancer has been successfully treated, a life insurance company may accept you for a policy with a loading / price increase.
+If you are in remission or your cancer has been successfully treated, a life insurance company may accept you for a policy with a loading/price increase.

 After a number of years, the insurer will remove this loading.